 Cadw camping - ten things to do in Wales this summer

-Now that you know what you’ll be doing in Wales, here are five of our favourite places to stay:
+Now that you know what you’ll be doing in Wales, here are a few of our favourite places to stay:

 Cefn Mably Lakes : An ideal base for both Cardiff and Caerphilly, and where you can fish from dawn to dusk at one of this park’s nine coarse and carp lakes, or book a camping pod to use your own pod fishing swim.
 If you’re camping with kids, bring them across the road to the Cefn Mably Farm Park, with animals, pony rides and play areas including a heated play barn.
 Prices for the camping pod start at £35 per night.

 Bwlchgwyn Farm and Pony Trekking : Trot along with the ponies at this Gwynedd farm overlooking the Mawddach Estuary and Llyn peninsula, with on-site trekking for both beginners and experts.
 The Blue Flag beach of Fairbourne is a mile away from the farm, with options for watersports and swimming as well as a miniature steam railway to Penrhyn Point.
 Pitches start from £12 per night, with electric hook-up available as an optional extra.

 Foxdale Campsite : This Pembrokeshire site starts from just £12 per night for a grass tent or motorhome pitch, with electric hook-up available as an extra option.
 There’s an on-site restaurant and the owners will also make up packed lunches if you’re going out exploring for the day – ideal if you want to spend as long as possible on nearby Marloes Sands or go birdwatching on Skomer Island.